 The implications of this switching setup raise some doubts about two pillars of recent policy analysis.
 First, because tax changes have wealth effects, even if the prevailing regime combines the Taylor principle for monetary policy with taxes that respond strongly to debt, Ricardian equivalence may be a misleading benchmark.
-Second, the Taylor principle can actually be destabilizing in the sense that it propagates disturbances and can increase the variance of aggregate demand and inflation.
+Second, if the Taylor principle holds in only one regime, it can actually be destabilizing in the sense that it propagates disturbances and can increase the variance of aggregate demand and inflation.

 There are at least two dimensions along which to extend the current framework.
 Is it possible for both policy authorities to act passively in one regime, yet have the price level uniquely determined?
-It is not clear whether the current computational approach can deliver and appropriately characterize a solution with multiple equilibria or sunspots, as Lubik and Schorfheide (2003a) have done for linear models.
+The analytical example in section 3 shows this is possible.
+The current computational approach must be modified to deliver and appropriately characterize a solution with multiple equilibria or sunspots, as Lubik and Schorfheide (2003a) have done for linear models.
 The second extension addresses the question: how "big" are the fiscal effects when the current regime is AM/PF?
 To address this, we need a carefully calibrated model with frictions, possibly of the kind in the workhorse New Keynesian model extended to include long-term government debt as in Cochrane (2001a).
-With such a model in hand, we could extract a more complete set of empirical implications.
 In the New Keynesian model monetary policy has more conventional macro effects, in addition to the fiscal financing effects this paper analyzes.
+With such a model in hand, we could also extract a more complete set of empirical implications.